 Post School Learning Choices in Scotland (UPDATED 2023!!) – Available in Word, Easy Read and PDF version.
 Describes the different learning options after school including community learning, training and further education at college.
 Also covers educational support, funding and benefits for disabled learners and carers.

 Higher Education in Scotland – explains the higher education system in Scotland from HNC to postgraduate level with information about applying, funding and support.

 The Equality Act in Post School Learning– explains your legal rights and entitlements as a disabled learner.

 Universal credit and students – This factsheet explains the rules for students claiming universal credit in Scotland.

-Benefits for young people in further education or training – Covering the rules for young people in further education or on certain training courses claiming means-tested benefits.
+Benefits for young people in further education or training – This factsheet covers the rules for young people in further education or on certain training courses claiming means-tested benefits.

-Parents claiming for young people in further education or training – Explains when a parent, or someone responsible for a child, can continue to claim benefit for a child aged 16 or over.
+Parents claiming for young people in further education or training – Factsheet explaining when a parent, or someone responsible for a child, can continue to claim benefit for a child aged 16 or over.